mark-pitblado/specify-asset-with-caddy/README.md

 Run `docker compose up -d`.
 If this is your first time running the command, you may need to wait a bit for the caddy build to finish.
 The reason that this takes a while is so the [replace-response plugin](https://github.com/caddyserver/replace-response) can be loaded into the image.

 > [!WARNING]
 > The build process can hang if the system has too few resources.
-This configuration has loaded fine on a system with 1GB of ram and 1 AMD vCPU.
+This configuration has loaded fine on a system with 1GB of memory and 1 AMD vCPU.

 ## Further considerations